The Wide Gap Between A Karmic and Dharmic Life

 Some people might argue that intention doesn’t matter.
 Utilitarians see all things as tools, a means to an end.
 So the intention behind their use doesn’t matter as much as achieving a positive result.
 For many people, living a karmic life is natural and organic and switching to a dharmic mindset is outlandish and difficult.

 In other words, actions are not done for the immediate result they will achieve.
-Those with dharmic lives do not do a nice thing for a neighbor in order to turn around and immediately ask for a favor.
+Those seeking to live dharmic lives do not do a nice thing for a neighbor in order to turn around and immediately ask for a favor.
 They do not smile at others in order to be treated better, and they don’t help others fix their problems because they want to get something out of it.

 Dharmic lives are based on love, truth, and virtue.
 Actions are done because they are the right actions to be done, because they are based in truth and love.
 Dharmic lives build themselves around virtue no matter what that means, and they do not expect anything in return.
 Overall, those who live a dharmic life are idealists—they have their eyes set on the bigger picture and fulfilling their life’s purpose, not necessarily their everyday utilitarian needs and desires.